 But then, why would a khurafi Sufi have the decency to do actual da’wah work (by warning against khurafat and whatever leads to shirk) anyway?
 This person doesn’t even know even Sufi authorities have stated that touching and kissing graves should be strictly avoided and that these foolish acts are done by foolish ignoramuses!

-Taqiyyu al-Din al-Subki al-Shafi’i (756H), a Sufi Ash’ari and fierce enemy of Shaykh al-Islam ibn Taymiyyah, said:
+Taqiyyu al-Din al-Subki al-Shafi’i (756H), a Sufi Ash’ari and a fierce enemy of Shaykh al-Islam ibn Taymiyyah, said:

 وقال تقيُّ الدِّين السبكيُّ الشافعيُّ (ت: 756هـ): (… وإنَّما التمسُّحُ بالقبر وتقبيله، والسجودُ عليه، ونحو ذلك: فإنَّما يَفْعَلُه بَعضُ الجهال، ومَن فعَل ذلك يُنكَر عليه فِعلُه ذلك، ويُعَلَّم آدابَ الزِّيارة…) -(شفاء السقام في زيارة خير الأنام)) (ص: 312)